 She took over the Southern Steel in 2015, claiming the former Trans-Tasman Netball League Minor Premiership in her first campaign with an unbeaten record in the regular season.

 With a Masters of Science in performance coaching, Taurua has tasted success on both sides of the Tasman.
-Plying her trade in Australia during 2017 and 2018, Taurua made a sensational impact when leading new team Sunshine Coast Lightning to back-to-back premierships.
+Plying her trade in Australia during 2017 -2019, Taurua made a sensational impact when leading new team Sunshine Coast Lightning to back-to-back premierships while finishing runners-up in 2019.